CoLR-Det: Collaborative Latent Restoration for Small Object Detection in Low-Resolution Remote Sensing Images: EXPERIMENTS AND ANALYSIS

 \subsection{Analysis of Dynamic Modulation Mechanism}

 The modulation coefficient $\alpha$ (defined in Eq.~\ref{eq:saliency_propagation}) governs the intensity of saliency propagation.
 To determine the optimal fusion strategy, we compare three settings: removing $\alpha$ (equivalent to $\alpha=1$), fixing $\alpha=0.5$, and treating $\alpha$ as a learnable parameter.
-The results in Table~\ref{tab:alpha_impact} clearly favor the learnable approach.
+The results in Fig.~\ref{fig:fusion_strategy} clearly favor the learnable approach.
 The learnable $\alpha$ setting achieves the highest AP of 0.836, outperforming the fixed constant setting (0.831) and the removal setting (0.825).

-This superiority stems from the learnable parameter's ability to adaptively regulate the injection of high-level semantic priors.
-Unlike a fixed coefficient that may lead to either inadequate background suppression or excessive smoothing of local details, a learnable $\alpha$ optimizes the intensity of this top-down modulation, ensuring an effective integration of coarse semantic context with fine spatial details.
+This advantage comes from the ability of the learnable parameter to adaptively regulate the injection of high-level semantic priors.
+Unlike a fixed coefficient, which may cause insufficient background suppression or excessive smoothing of local details, a learnable $\alpha$ adjusts the strength of top-down modulation and supports effective integration between coarse semantic context and fine spatial details.